-2 Such stories tend to focus on cadet classmates who were killed in the 1970s, 1980s and 1990s.
+&lt;sup>2 Such stories tend to focus on cadet classmates who were killed in the 1970s, 1980s and 1990s.
 The intensity of fighting, particularly during the height of the Communist Party of Burma's insurgency, is difficult to exaggerate.
-Some battles in Kayin and Shan States are also recalled with dismay.
+Particular battles in Kayin and Shan States are often recalled with dismay.
 It was in these long wars that some senior figures, such as the Union Assembly Speaker, Shwe Mann, received their Thura honorifics for distinction on the battlefield.